-5. § 260-92.7 Affordable Housing Requirements
+§ 260-92.7 Affordable Housing Requirements

-A. Any dwelling unit required to be an deed-restricted for below-market rate affordable housing units shall comply with all provisions of this section.
-The Planning Board shall deny special use permit approval for the development if the applicant does not comply, at a minimum, with the following requirements for below-market rate, affordable housing:
+- A. Any dwelling unit required to be deed-restricted for below-market rate housing units shall comply with all provisions of this section.
+The Planning Board shall deny special use permit approval for development if the applicant does not comply, at a minimum, with the following requirements for below-market rate, affordable housing:

-- (1) The below-market rate affordable housing units created under the provisions of this section shall be sold or rented during the required period of affordability (fifty [50] years), to only qualifying income-eligible households. - (2) Purchase of below-market rate, an affordable unit. - (a) To be eligible to purchase an below-market rate, affordable unit, the household's aggregate annual income shall not exceed one hundred twenty percent (120%) of the Ulster County Area Median Income (AMI), as established and defined in the annual schedule published by the Secretary of the U.S. Department of Housing and Urban Development (HUD) and adjusted for household size. - (b) Calculation of Initial sales price.
-The initial sales price for a particular below-market rate, affordable unit shall be calculated such that the annual cost of the sum of principal, interest, taxes, insurance and common charges, as applicable, shall not exceed eighty percent (80%) to one hundred twenty percent (120%) of the Area Median thirty percent (30%) of the eligible household's gross income.
-Income for an eligible household, is as determined by subsection (A) (2) (a) above. - (3) Rental of an below-market rate, affordable unit. - (a) To be eligible to rent an below-market rate, affordable dwelling unit, the household's aggregate annual income shall not exceed eighty (80%) one hundred twenty percent (120%) eighty (80%) of the Ulster County AMI, as established and defined in the annual schedule published by the Secretary of the U.S. Department of Housing and Urban Development and adjusted for household size. - (b) Calculation of permissible rent.
-The maximum yearly rental cost of below-market rate, of affordable housing units, including utilities (heat, water and electric) shall not exceed thirty percent (30%) of the eligible household's gross income eighty (80%) to one hundred twenty (120%) of the Area Median Income for an eligible household, as is determined by subsection (A) (3) (a) above. - (4) Below-market rate, Affordable units shall be dispersed throughout the proposed housing development and shall be indistinguishable from market-rate units in design, appearance, construction, and quality of materials.
-Interior finishes of affordable units may differ from market rate units provided all New York State building and energy codes are met.

-(5) For any project including below market rate, affordable units that are permitted to be built in phases, the below market rate, affordable units shall be built along with market-rate units in all phases of the project.
+- (1) The below-market rate housing units created under the provisions of this section shall be sold or rented during the required period of affordability (fifty [50] years), to only qualifying income-eligible households. - (2).
+Purchase of below-market rate, affordable unit - (a) To be eligible to purchase a below-market rate, affordable unit, the household's aggregate annual income shall not exceed one hundred twenty percent (120%) of the Ulster County Area Median Income (AMI), as established and defined in the annual schedule published by the Secretary of the U.S. Department of Housing and Urban Development (HUD) and adjusted for household size. - (b) Calculation of Initial sales price.
+The initial sales price for a particular below-market rate, affordable unit shall be calculated such that the annual cost of the sum of principal, interest, taxes, insurance and common charges, as applicable, shall not exceed eighty percent (80%) to one hundred twenty percent (120%) of the Area Median Income for an eligible household, as determined by subsection (A) (2) (a) above. - (3) Rental of below-market rate, affordable unit. - (a) To be eligible to rent a below-market rate, affordable dwelling unit, the household's aggregate annual income shall not exceed eighty (80%) of the Ulster County AMI, as established and defined in the annual schedule published by the Secretary of the U.S. Department of Housing and Urban Development and adjusted for household size. - (b) Calculation of permissible rent.
+The maximum yearly rental cost of below-market rate, affordable housing units, including utilities (heat, water and electric) shall not exceed eighty (80%) to one hundred twenty (120%) of the Area Median Income for an eligible household, as determined by subsection (A) (3) (a) above. - (4) Below-market rate, affordable units shall be dispersed throughout the proposed housing development and shall be indistinguishable from market-rate units in design, appearance, construction, and quality of materials. - (5) For any project including below-market rate, affordable units that are permitted to be built in phases, the below-market rate, affordable units shall be built along with market-rate units in all phases of the project.
 Where phasing occurs, common infrastructure needed for all phases shall be developed at a pace that provides sufficient service to the units that have been built thus far.